bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/building.rst

 also contains a tool to translate a **pexe** file into a architecture-specific **.nexe** (e.g., for debugging purposes).

-Each tool's name is preceded by the prefix "pnacl-".
 Some of the useful tools include:

 pnacl-abicheck
-  Check that the **pexe** follows the PNaCl ABI rules. pnacl-ar
+  Checks that the **pexe** follows the PNaCl ABI rules. pnacl-ar
   Creates archives (i.e., static libraries) pnacl-clang